7 Best Seafoods for Weight Loss - Nordic Catch

 Salmon

 Salmon is one of the healthiest types of seafood and generally one of the easiest to prepare.
-And if you're not the biggest fan of seafood, salmon is one of the least "fishy" types and a good one to start with!
+And if you're not the biggest fan of seafood, salmon is one of the least "fishy" types, making it a good one to start with!

 Tuna

-Tuna is another protein-rich seafood that contains Omega-3s, Vitamin D, and selenium.
+Tuna, one of the most popular seafoods in America, is another protein-rich seafood that contains omega-3s, Vitamin D, and selenium.
 It also features a high taurine content, which helps regulate blood pressure.
 On average, a 3-ounce can of light tuna in water contains approximately 70-100 calories, with about 16-20 grams of protein, 0.8-2.5 grams of fat, and virtually no carbohydrates.

 A 100-gram serving of Ahi tuna steak contains 106 calories, nearly 25 grams of protein, less than 1 gram of fat, and 0 grams of carbohydrates.

-Tuna is notably higher in potential mercury content than other types of seafood, so if you plan to eat it regularly, choose smaller species like chunk light tuna instead of yellowfin and albacore.
-They can be consumed safely, just in moderation.
-This is especially the case for pregnant women and children.
+Keep in mind, however, that tuna is notably higher in potential mercury content than other types of seafood, so if you plan to eat it regularly, choose smaller species like chunk light tuna instead of yellowfin and albacore.
+You can consume these safely, just in moderation.
+This is especially the case for children and pregnant women.

 Cod